 - Ability to interface with other specialties

-- Good team-working and communication skills with patients, carers and the MDT
+- Good team-working and communication skills with patients, carers and the multidisciplinary team

 - Leadership qualities and a desire to innovate are desirable

-- Core Medical Training (CMT) – 2 years
+- Internal Medical Training (IMT) – 2 years

 - Acute Care Common Stem (ACCS) – 3 years